 What will happen when I attend?

-At reception, you will be asked to complete a form with your personal details, so that we can register you with our service.
+When you arrive at the clinic of your choice, please present at reception.
+A member of our reception team will confirm your personal information and update any details.
 All your details will be kept confidential and we will not write to you at your address, or call you without your permission.
-You will also be asked to complete a form about why you are attending, so that we can make sure you see the correct member of staff.
+You may be asked to complete a form about why you are attending, so that we can make sure you see the correct member of staff.

 When you see the nurse or doctor, they will ask you questions about why you are attending, and your sexual and medical history.
 If you would like contraception, they will talk you through your options and give you information on each of the different methods, helping you decide what is best for you.
 If you would like an STI screen, they will offer you tests dependent on the answers you have given to their questions, it is up to you which tests you have.